 Very rare map of the world showing the system of wind currents developed by French naval officer Joseph Lartigue.
-One of only two known examples and the only one in private hands, this world map reflects the interest in the fledgling sciences of oceanography and anemology (the study of the winds) in the mid-nineteenth century.
+One of only three known examples (and the only in private hands), this world map reflects the prevailing interest at the time in the fledgling sciences of oceanography and anemology (the study of the winds) in the mid-nineteenth century.

-In 1840, Lartigue submitted a chart along with an essay to the Académie des Sciences for formal review of his theories.
-The renowned explorer and oceanographer Louis Freycinet, as rapporteur of a committee of Academicians including himself, Keeper of the Dépôt de la Marine Charles-François Beautemps-Beaupré, and astronomer Félix Savary, found Lartigue’s work of high quality.
+In 1840, Lartigue submitted a chart along with an essay to the Académie des Sciences for a formal review of his theories.
+The renowned explorer and oceanographer Louis Freycinet, as rapporteur of a committee of Academicians, found Lartigue’s work of high quality.
 They also asked that he extend his theories toward the polar seas.